SoftwareAG/c8y-docs/content/change-logs/device-management/cumulocity-10-18-540-74-Fixed-issue-with-changing-microservice-service-key.md

 version: 10.18.540.74
 ---

-In LWM2M device protocols resource's custom action configuration, the exchange to another external decoder microservice was not effective.
+In the custom action configuration of LWM2M device protocol resources, the exchange to another external decoder microservice was not effective.
 This issue is now resolved.